jonurry/CV/README.md

 - Designed and developed a UI framework.
 Reusable solution saved many weeks of development work and gave the product a consistent look and operation.

-- Implemented many optimisations to dramatically increase software performance.
+- Implemented many optimizations to dramatically increase software performance.
 E.g. improving complex filtering process from 100 minutes to less than 10 seconds.

 ## Experience